Canon 2000D vs T7i

 Body comparison: Canon 2000D vs T7i

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Canon T7i.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 2000D and the Canon T7i are of equal size.
 However, the T7i is markedly heavier (12 percent) than the 2000D.
 In this context, it is worth noting that neither the 2000D nor the T7i are weather-sealed.